JanakiSheth/CS-231n/README.md

-# CS-231n
+# ECE 239AS - Ucla class
-Also applicable for ECE 239AS
+Also applicable for CS 231n stanford